IRSHADPM/Youcare-Charity/support.md

 - Try uploading a smaller image

 ## Feedback
 We value your feedback!
-Please email us with your suggestions for improving the app.
+Please email us at youcarechennalode@gmail.com with your suggestions for improving the app.